microsandbox/microsandbox/README.md

 ### Web Browsing Agent

-Create AI assistants that can safely navigate the web on behalf of your users.
-Need to check prices across different stores, gather information from multiple news sites, or automate form submissions?
-Your AI can handle these tasks in a contained environment where website interactions can't affect your main system.
+Build AI assistants that can browse the web for your users.
+Need to compare prices across stores, gather info from multiple news sites, or automate form submissions?
+Your AI can handle it all while staying in a contained environment.

-With microsandbox, your AI can navigate websites, extract data, interact with web forms, and even handle authentication flows securely.
-Even if it visits potentially harmful websites, the sandbox keeps everything isolated, delivering only the useful information back to your application.
-This makes it perfect for price comparison tools, research assistants, and content aggregators that need to interact with the web without compromising security.
+With microsandbox, your AI can navigate websites, extract data, fill out forms, and handle logins.
+It can visit any site and deliver only the useful information back to your application.
+This makes it ideal for price comparison tools, research assistants, content aggregators, automated testing, and web automation workflows that would otherwise require complex setup.

 <!-- TODO: <div align="center"><a href="https://microsandbox.dev/docs/examples/web-browsing">🌐 View web examples 🌐</a></div> -->